Manaslu Circuit Trek

 Immerse in the authenticity of the Tea House and Tibetan Culture

 Just imagine settling yourself at one of the isolated remote routes, where the freshness of the mountains comes in a flow of wind, the fragrance of cows, which is known as a goddess here in Nepal, soothes the air, and trying the local delicacies made by the humble locals themselves, and YES!
 Spending days and nights in the middle of the towering landscapes and Himalayan peaks.
-That’s what we get to experience through this 12-day Manaslu Trek.
+That’s what we get to experience through this 12-day Manaslu Loop Trip.

 As there’s almost 0 sign of luxury amenities throughout this trek, we’ll relish in the authentic tea house made out of wood, wood carvings, and huge stones, built by the Tibetans that seems like an architecture itself.
 The only accommodation available here is the home of diverse communities, where we get to interact with them and connect to their cultural roots even more.
 The glimpse of the lively experience of how Nubri, Tsum, and Sherpas run their lives just by an agricultural farm and engaging in animal husbandry, will truly fascinate us with unique insights while we stay at their homes.